SlySlinky/Games/Casino/readme.md

 ## Description

-A game that includes a slot machine and possibly poker in the future.
+A casino-themed game comprised of a slot machine, craps, blackjack, roulette.

 ## Class Diagram